pkalivas/radiate/docs/source/codex.md

         pub upper_bound: f32,
     }

-    impl FloatCodex {
+    impl FloatCodec {
-        /// Create a new `FloatCodex` with the given number of chromosomes, genes, min, and max values.
+        /// Create a new `FloatCodec` with the given number of chromosomes, genes, min, and max values.
         /// The f_32 values for each `FloatGene` will be randomly generated between the min and max values. pub fn new(num_chromosomes: usize, num_genes: usize, range: Range<f32>) -> Self {
             let (min, max) = (range.start, range.end);
-            FloatCodex {
+            FloatCodec {
                 num_chromosomes,
                 num_genes,
                 min,